-All return ductwork must be adequately sealed, all joints must be taped, and the ductwork must be secured to the furnace with sheet metal screws.
+All return ductwork must be secured to the furnace with sheet metal screws.
+For installations in confined spaces, all return ductwork must be adequately sealed and joints must be taped.
 When return air is provided through the bottom of the furnace, the joint between the furnace and the return air plenum must be sealed.